amazon-connect/amazon-connect-chatjs/README.md

 Additional configuration is required to support ChatJS in React Native applications.
 Use `amazon-connect-chatjs@^1.5.0` and follow the documenation: [ReactNativeSupport.md](./.github/docs/ReactNativeSupport.md)

+A demo application implementing basic ChatJS functionality is also available in the ui-examples repository: [connectReactNativeChat](https://github.com/amazon-connect/amazon-connect-chat-ui-examples/tree/master/connectReactNativeChat)

 # API

 ## `connect.ChatSession` API